-A decade-and-a-half ago, when terrorist threats to the West were delivered from Osama bin Laden on VHS tapes, rather than disseminated on social media, the founder of al-Qaeda promoted a strategy of stoking civilisational conflict between the West and the Islamic world by first extinguishing the "grey zone" – the world of coexistence between Muslim minorities and non-Muslim majorities in the West – through targeted atrocities designed to stoke mistrust, majoritarian backlashes and ultimately hatred between the two communities.
-It is a policy al-Qaeda in Iraq, the Islamic State's forebear, perfected in stoking civil war between Sunni and Shia communities in Iraq, and it is this policy that is now being applied to Europe.
+A decade ago, when terrorist threats to the West were delivered from Osama bin Laden on VHS tapes, rather than disseminated on social media, the founder of al Qaeda promoted a strategy of stoking civilizational conflict between the West and the Islamic world by first extinguishing the "gray zone"—the world of coexistence between Muslim minorities and non-Muslim majorities in the West—through targeted atrocities designed to stoke mistrust, majoritarian backlashes, and ultimately hatred between the two communities.
+It is a policy al Qaeda in Iraq, the Islamic State's forebear, perfected in stoking civil war between Sunni and Shia communities in Iraq, and it is this policy that is now being applied to Europe.

-Professor Neumann concurs on the risk to Europe's internal stability, noting: "The real risk of terrorism is not physical, but psychological and political.
-Look how polarised French society has become, not least because of terrorism.
-Extremists from all sides are egging each other on, society becomes more polarised and the result is a shrinking space in the middle.
+Professor Neumann concurs on the risk to Europe's internal stability, noting: "The real risk of terrorism is not physical, but psychological, and political.
+Look how polarized French society has become, not least because of terrorism.
+Extremists from all sides are egging each other on, society becomes more polarized, and the result is a shrinking space in the middle.
 That's the real danger for European democracy."

-Europe's ability to maintain social harmony while under assault from Islamist terror and the inevitable backlash it is designed to provoke should not be taken for granted, and represents the primary threat for the next generation.
-May's semi-futile security theatre of internet surveillance is, then, a partial solution at best – a knee-jerk reaction to a mounting threat that no European government currently knows how to curtail.
+Europe's ability to maintain social harmony while under assault from Islamist terror and the inevitable backlash it is designed to provoke should not be taken for granted and represents the primary threat to the next generation.
+May's semi-futile security theater of internet surveillance is, then, a partial solution at best—a knee-jerk reaction to a mounting threat that no European government currently knows how to curtail.